ruppel/myserver/README.md

 # Setup your ansible controller machine

+You might install ansible on your desktop computer.

+I prefer using the ansible docker image `cytopia/ansible:latest-tools` and instead of calling `ansible-playbook ...` I use my script here `./docker-ansible-playbook ...`

+Things can be sooooo easy :-)

+# Setup server OS

 This is based on Debian Buster (10) minimal installation.
+There are tutorials on how to install that.

+# Setup ansible on the server

 - Install ansible (minimum version 2.9).
-  See `010-install-ansible-controller.sh` for simple script that installs ansible on debian
+  - See `010-install-ansible-controller.sh` for simple script that installs ansible on debian

-# Setup ansible host
+# Enable server user to do sudo and use ssh public/private key

 - Have a non-root user on the host, who is allowed to call `sudo` (On Ubuntu `adduser username`, give password and data and do a `usermod -aG sudo username`)